 - You have to make sure that your landing page is compatible with your topic and optimized for mobile devices and speed.

-- Your headings on a landing page need to be attention-grabbing, and all distractions have to be removed.
+- Your headings on a landing page need to be attention-grabbing, and all distractions must be removed.

 - Always use a Call To Action, limit the amount of information you ask your visitors, and make sure you use great visuals.